ZSTD Level Configuration for Spatial Files

 Workload Mapping & Level Spectrum

 ZSTD operates across levels 1–22.
 Each increment applies more aggressive match-finding, longer hash chains, and deeper entropy encoding.
-For spatial files—coordinate arrays, topology graphs, and attribute tables—the optimal level is dictated by data entropy, access frequency, and compute window constraints.
+For spatial files — coordinate arrays, topology graphs, and attribute tables — the optimal level is dictated by data entropy, access frequency, and compute window constraints.
+Decompression throughput is approximately the same regardless of the level used during compression, so retrieval latency from a level-19 archive is not significantly higher than from a level-3 archive given the same data volume.

 |---|---|---|---|---|

 Levels 13–19 should only be deployed when compute windows are fully decoupled from archival scheduling.
-Retrieval from these tiers will saturate CPU cores during decompression; provision burstable compute or schedule off-peak extraction jobs to avoid throttling production analytics.
+Provision burstable compute or schedule off-peak extraction jobs to avoid throttling production analytics.

 Production Configurations & Engine Integration